smathur-splunk/workshops/docs/custom_metr.md

 ### Python

 1. Create a Python script that generates custom data at a specified time interval.
 We will modify this code to send custom metrics to Splunk Observability.
-Save and run this Python script, to verify that random numbers between 1 and 100 are being generated every 5 seconds.
+As an example, save and run this Python script, which will generate random numbers between 1 and 100, every 5 seconds.

 	```python
 	from random import *